angelosalatino/cso-classifier/README.md

 * we added the *explanation* feature, which returns chunks of text that allowed to infer a given topic
 * the syntactic module takes now advantage of Spacy POS tagger (as previously done only by semantic module)
 * the grammar for the chunk parser is now more robust: ```{<JJ.*>*<HYPH>*<JJ.*>*<HYPH>*<NN.*>*<HYPH>*<NN.*>+}```

+We would like to thank James Dunham @jamesdunham from CSET (Georgetown University) for suggesting us how to improve the code.

 ### v2.3.2